HL7/cql/input/pages/03-developersguide.md

 #### Explicit Conversion

-The explicit [.kw]#convert# can be used to convert a value from one type to another.
-For example, to convert the string representation of a datetime to a [.id]#DateTime# value:
+The explicit <span class="kw">convert</span> can be used to convert a value from one type to another.
+For example, to convert the string representation of a datetime to a <span class="id">DateTime</span> value:

 ``` cql
 convert '2014-01-01T12:00:00.0-06:00' to DateTime
 ```

-If the conversion cannot be performed, the result is [.kw]#null#.
+If the conversion cannot be performed, the result is <span class="kw">null</span>.
 For example:

 ``` cql
 convert 'Foo' to Integer
 ```

-will result in [.kw]#null#.
+will result in <span class="kw">null</span>.
 The convert syntax is equivalent to invoking one of the defined conversion operators:

 <a name="table-3-i"></a>
 [cols=",",options="header",]